-Subsidence Repair Costs
+Subsidence Repair Cost

-- The average cost to repair subsidence is around £10,000
+- The average cost of fixing subsidence is £10,000.

-- A complete pricing breakdown which includes types of subsidence repair methods, along with what such tasks usually involve
+- A complete pricing breakdown which includes types of subsidence repair methods, along with what such tasks usually involve.

-- How long the job should approximately take and a general overview of what kind of jobs can be performed
+- How long the job should approximately take and a general overview of what kind of jobs can be performed.

 Is your house subsiding?
 Is there evidence of subsidence cracks and you need to know the costs to repair it?